Some Applications of the Fractional Poisson Probability Distribution: Abstract

-In the limit case when the fractional Poisson distribution becomes the well-known Poisson probability distribution all of the above listed new developments and implementations turn into the well-known results of the quantum optics and the number theory.
+In the limit case when the fractional Poisson probability distribution becomes the Poisson probability distribution, all of the above listed developments and implementations turn into the well-known results of quantum optics, the theory of combinatorial numbers and the theory of orthogonal polynomials of discrete variable.

 \textit{PACS }numbers: 05.10.Gg; 05.45.Df; 42.50.-p.